byomart/Facial-Recognition/README.md

 ## Face Recognition on video:

 Next we will perform a detailed comparison between two of the most widely used datasets in the field of face recognition: CASIA-WebFace and VGG-Face.
-The objective is to determine which of these datasets provides better results when used with the YOLOv8 detection and recognition model.
+The objective is to determine which of these datasets provides better results when used with the Inception Resnet model.

 - **vgg2face**